fitpred/mlops-zcamp-project/README.md

 Note: as well as the datasource containes only 2500 rows I augmented data (just by adding some Gaussian noise) to make it looks like real world task, because usually you don't need ML to deal with such small amount of data

-## Prerequisites
+# 2. Prerequisites
 - AWS account, IAM user with access to AWS Beanstalk, aws key id, aws secret key
-- Prefect cloud account, api key
+- Prefect cloud account, api key, export it to enviroment " export PREFECT_API_KEY = '' "

-## Tech stack
-- Cloud: AWS Elastic Beanstalk (deploy web app)
-- ML experiment tracking tool:  Mlflow
-- Orchestration: Prefect Cloud
 - Docker, Docker compose

-## Reproducibility
-Main steps:
+# 3. Tech stack
-   - create AWS EC2 instance
+- Cloud: **AWS EC2, AWS Elastic Beanstalk**
-   - ssh to it, install docker, docker-compose, clone repository
-   - prepare prediction model by running docker compose
-   - deployin that model to cloud
+- ML experiment tracking:  **Mlflow**
+- Workflow Orchestration: **Prefect Cloud**
+- Containerization: **Docker, Docker compose**

+# 4. Reproducibility
-Below you find step-by-step guide to reproduce the project
+There are two main parts of the project: **train model** and **deploy it**.
+Below you can find step-by-step guide to reproduce the project, but here is brief overview *(I assumed that you cloned repo and moved to root directory)*:

-first step is dockerized and fully automated

- - run docker-compose that contains things:
+   ### **Train model**

+   There are 3 docker containers to train model: mlflow, train_model, register_model.
+Data for training is saved in *train* folder - *USA_cars_datasets_upd.csv.gz*

+   You can train your model on **remote host** as well as **localy** (but if your OS is Windows you need to change paths in docker-compose.yaml file: in **build** section you should specify full path to folders: *mlflow*, *train_model*, *register_model*)

+   If you decided to use your local computer and you have docker, docker-compose installed - **all that you need is run docker compose: docker-compose up**

+   It will run 3 containers in turn:
-   - run mlflow server
+   - launch mlflow server,
-   - train model
+   - train_model - run train model script with connection to mlflow server and prefect cloud
-   - register model, promote to production
-   - run web service local to test it (and deploy on aws later)
- - deploy the best model (or model of your choise) to the cloud

-ssh -i file.pem username@ip-address

-## walkthrough instruction
+   - register_model - choose the best model by MAE, register it and promote to production, than save it to *web_service* folder.

+   So when the last container register_model finishes, you can open mlflow ui 127.0.0.1:500, find experiments as well as production model in model registry.
+Also you'll see *model.pkl* file in web_service folder

+   **Deploy model**

+   When the first step is done you can deploy you model

+# 5. Walkthrough instruction
 1. Create AWS EC2 instance (I took Ubuntu 22.04 lts)
 2. Connect to it: ssh -i file.pem username@ip-address
 3. Install Docker, Docker compose, add your user to docker group, install pip, export prefect PREFECT_API_KEY